Rajenderreddy2003/Bike-Prices-EDA/README.md

 ## 📌 Author

-This project was created by **Padigela Rajender Reddy** as a personal data analysis projet.
+This project was created by **Rajender Reddy Padigela** as a personal data analysis projet.